AgustinxT/Linear-Oaxaca-Blinder-Decomposition-in-Argentina/README.md

 * Un xlsx con el RIPTE.

-## Alcances y definiciones
+## Study's Delimitation // Alcances y definiciones
 En:
-For this study, the population was limited to young people between 16 and 30 years old from the Greater Resistencia metropolitan area (one of the provinces in Northeast Argentina).
+In this study, the population was limited to young people between 16 and 30 years old from Gran Resistencia (one of the provinces in Northeast Argentina).
 Gender is limited by the EPH, defined by biological sex at birth.

 //